ethanhackney/ctl/README.md

 # note
 has only been tested on (pop-os 6.12.10-76061203-generic) but

-should work fine on other unix systems
+should work fine on other linux distros

 # require
 bash 5.1.16(1)-release (required to be at /bin/bash)